My name is Allison and I love the snow

 My first time in the land of cheese and chocolate was in the winter of 1979 to compete in a ballet competition, the Prix de Lausanne in the city of the same name.
 In early spring, the weather shifts between crisp and sunny days to damp and chilly, each with its own appeal.
 We left Cape Town in 30 degree heat and flew directly into Zurich, landing at night in minus 12 temps.
 When I drew back the curtains the following morning the city was dusted in snow and it was oh-so-beautiful.

-We eased out of the city and headed for Davos via train – the best was yet to come.
+We eased out of the city and headed for Davos via train

-Davos & the World Economic Forum
+Davos, the World Economic Forum and toboggans

 Let me transport you to the beauty of Davos, (pronounced Dahvos), a ski resort of 13,000 people and the highest town in Europe at 1560m above sea level.
 It’s mostly famous for the annual World Economic Forum, when 2,500 suits stride in to to discuss pressing matters economical.